How to Winterize Your Pool in Florida

 When learning how to winterize a pool, it pays off to give your hardware an honest examination.
-Now is a good time to make sure your pool’s heater is up to par.
+Now is a good time to make sure your pool heating is up to par.
 If you already have one, and if you’re planning on using it for wintertime pool sessions, you should still follow this guide’s tips—as you won’t be running your heater 24/7.
 If you don’t have a heater, maybe this is a good time to make the purchase.
 Pool heaters can be installed relatively quickly—and there’s still plenty of time left before the cold winds start blowing.

 Each type of heater has its own benefits, in terms of fuel efficiency and electrical costs—and GPS Pools is here to serve as your provider.

-Consider Some Upgrades
+Consider Some Upgrades when Winterizing Your Pool

 If you’d like to use your pool’s winter downtime to invest in nifty upgrades, you have a few to choose from.
-A swimming pool cover is a great first consideration—as it reduces needed cleaning, filtering and chemical chores.
-If you select a mesh-type cover, your pool will have amazing protection from leaves, twigs, dirt and debris—keeping your pool even cleaner during the off-season.
+A swimming pool cover is a great first consideration—as it reduces needed cleaning, filtering, and chemical chores.
+If you select a mesh-type cover, your pool will have amazing protection from leaves, twigs, dirt, and debris—keeping your pool even cleaner during the off-season.

 A solar cover, too, can be a good investment for winterizing a pool.
 Designed to hold a pool’s heat in, these covers insulate the water, naturally, whenever the sun is out.
 You’d be surprised how warm your pool can get, even after sundown—which will save you plenty of money on seasonal heating costs.